duanqingxi/NCOMMS-20-02976/Three Layer SNN/Readme.md

 ## Dataset

-MNIST handwritten dataset has been included in ./MNIST folder
+MNIST handwritten dataset will be included in ./MNIST folder after you run the program